LeeroyLabs/sailcms-documentation/src/cms/entries.md

 An entry type is formed with a `title`, a `handle`, an `url_prefix` and a `entry_layout_id`.
 The `handle` is used to get the instance or to get the related Entry model.

-Here is a list of reserved words that are not allowed to create an Entry Type:
+This is the list of reserved words that are not allowed to create an Entry Type:

 ```php
 const RESERVED_WORDS_FOR_HANDLE = [